DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

 If you are using Windows and do not have access to a terminal, you can create a folder normally by right clicking in the directory you would like, and clicking create folder.
 Then skip the next to steps and see **.

-Type in `git clone https://github.com/DHSDevelopersClub/club-website.git` and press enter.  (you can use SSH too, if you like, it doesn't matter)
+Type in `git clone https://github.com/DHSDevelopersClub/dhsdevelopersclub.github.io.git` and press enter.  (you can use SSH too, if you like, it doesn't matter)

-If you type in `ls` you should see a folder called `club-website`.
-If so, you can close your terminal, you are done with step #2!
+If you type in `ls` you should see a folder called `dhsdevelopersclub.github.io`.
+If so type `cd dhsdevelopersclub.github.io` to open the repository folder.
+To download the additional files and tools you need run `sudo npm install && bower install` you may be asked to input your password.
+Now you are done with step #2!

 ** If you are on Windows or Mac, all of this can also be done through the user interface of the GitHub client you downloaded in step #1.

 ### Step 3: Make Your Very Own Folder

-Open a file browser and find the project folder (remember it should be called `club-website`).
+Open a file browser and find the project folder (remember it should be called `dhsdevelopersclub.github.io`).
 Open it, then open the folder called `club-members`.
 Inside, make a new folder with your first and last name.
 No spaces allowed, use `_` instead, but keep the normal capitalization of your name.

 For example, someone named "Bobby Smith-Rogers" would make a folder titled `Bobby_Smith-Rogers`.
 Someone called "Joe McCandless" would make a folder called `Joe_McCandless`.